 The trail meanders north out of Millersburg at a very easy, even grade.
-The corridor passes picturesque swamplands for long stretches.
-Wildlife abounds among the water and trees.
-You will likely see turtles, snakes and birds, including cardinals, doves and hawks.
-Given the trail's wet terrain, there are numerous stream crossings, a couple over restored railroad bridges.
+The corridor passes picturesque swamplands for long stretches, and wildlife abounds among the water and trees.
+You will likely see turtles, snakes, and birds, including cardinals, doves, and hawks.
+Given the trail’s wet terrain, there are numerous stream crossings, including a couple over restored railroad bridges.

-A well-designed square tunnel takes you underneath County Road 83 at mile 6 just before the small town of Holmesville.
-When you enter Holmesville, near mile 6.5, you follow quiet community streets for about 1 mile until the rail corridor picks up again.
-The bypass is very well-marked, and the streets are extremely quiet, little used and easy to navigate.
-Once through Holmesville, the trail continues for another 4 miles along a wonderful mixture of farm fields and tree-lined streams to the Fredericksburg trailhead and the trail's north end, where you will find restrooms.
+A well-designed square tunnel takes you underneath OH 83 at mile 6 just before the small town of Holmesville.
+When you enter Holmesville, you will follow quiet community streets about 1 mile until the rail corridor picks up again.
+The bypass is very well marked, and the streets are little used and easy to navigate.
+Once through Holmesville, the trail continues another 4 miles along a wonderful mixture of farm fields and tree-lined streams to the Fredericksburg trailhead and the trail’s north end, where you will find restrooms.

-The trail began its life as a spur of one of Ohio's earliest railroads, the Cleveland and Pittsburgh, and the tracks reached Millersburg in 1854.
-A catastrophic flood in 1969 washed out sections of railbed and killed 22 passengers and crew members, leading to the line's abandonment.
-Fortunately with the conversion of the railway to a rail-trail in 2003-2004 a new generation of users—bicyclists, walkers, inline skaters and horse and buggy riders—can now roll along this picturesque corridor.
+The trail began its life as a spur of one of Ohio’s earliest railroads, the Cleveland and Pittsburgh, and the tracks reached Millersburg in 1854.
+A catastrophic flood in 1969 washed out sections of railbed, leading to the end of the line’s use.
+Fortunately, with the conversion of the railway to a rail-trail, which opened in 2005, a new generation of users—bicyclists, walkers, in-line skaters, and horse and buggy riders—can now roll along this picturesque corridor.

-The Holmes County Trail is also a vital component of the Ohio to Erie Trail.
-The planned 320-mile route, of which over 240 miles are complete and open for use, will eventually span Ohio from the shores of Lake Erie in Cleveland to the Ohio River in Cincinnati.
+The Holmes County Trail is also a vital component of the Ohio to Erie Trail, a developing 320-mile route, which will eventually span Ohio from the shores of Lake Erie in Cleveland to the Ohio River in Cincinnati.

-To reach the Millersburg trailhead at Hipp Station: From I-77, take Exit 83 and head west on OH 39, which merges with US 62 and Jackson St. In 25.4 miles, turn right onto N. Grant St., follow it 0.1 mile and then head west on W. Clinton Street which dead-ends at the Hipp Station Trailhead.
+To reach the Millersburg trailhead at Hipp Station: From I-77, take Exit 83 and head west on OH 39, which merges with US 62 and Jackson St. In 25.4 miles, turn right onto N. Grant St., follow it 0.1 mile, and then head west on W. Clinton St., which dead-ends at the Hipp Station trailhead.

 Attempted to bike this trail today.
 I had read on another web site (can't remember where now) that the trail was 80% complete as of June 14 2017.
 I thought I would be safe to ride today.